fonedynamics/2020-fullstack-exercise/readme.md

 ## Questions?

-If you have any questions around the implementation of this exercise, please open an Issue on the master repository.
+If you have any questions around the implementation of this exercise, please open an Issue on the parent repository at https://github.com/fonedynamics